 There’s a huge amount of research and development work that goes into the modern sales email.
 That won’t always guarantee success.
 Email is hugely influenced by human behavior, which tends to throw some curveballs.

-With broad, logical metric tracking, there are lessons to learn with every email sent.
-Bring the intelligence, your knowledge and research together to strengthen your initial email, based on your discoveries from the first attempt.
+With broad, logical metric tracking, there are lessons to be learned with every email sent.
+Bring the intelligence, your knowledge and your research together to strengthen your initial email, based on your discoveries from the first attempt.

 A strong email campaign is a continuous process.
 It’s constant improvement.
-Marketing experts conduct this analysis process all the time, editing content to get the best results they can.
+Marketing professionals conduct this “experimentation x analysis” process all the time, editing content to gain the best results possible.
 The same applies for sales.
-You need to maximize the areas of success, and improve areas of weakness for the best possible return.
-It doesn’t matter whether it’s your talk track, case study or assets.
+Whether it’s your talk track, assets or webinars, you need to maximize the areas of success and improve areas of weakness for the best possible return.

 If you want to create a strong outbound email strategy for your team, put yourself in your sellers’ and sales prospects’ shoes.
 Understand how you can use historical data to drive performance forward.
 Look for moments to return to the drawing board.
 Conduct thorough testing before a team-wide rollout.
 That’s the only way to generate a consistent return on effort and reduce attrition from your sales reps.